News from the Grove - Our indigenous connection

 We’re now counting down to not only hosting one hundred lucky lunchers for the Melbourne Food & Wine Fest’s Longest Lunch, but also to the arrival of fourteen beautiful bell tents that will harbour our intrepid glamping folk.
 But the main thing we’re excited about is the reopening of our gorgeous Millstone Café, which for five weeks from the 1st of April..
 READ ON

-News From the Grove (March) by Jane Seymour
+News from the Grove

 Top